Project type: Enterprise Application // Employer: Discovery Education

 THE BUSINESS GOALS

-• Improve daily usability and search relevance
+• Improve search relevance and usability

 • Surface high-value, standards-aligned content

-• Strengthen district trust and renewal value
+• Strengthen district renewal confidence

 MY ROLE

-• Redesign search, browse, and filtering UX
+• Redesigned search, browse, and filtering UX

 DESIGN APPROACH